agda/agda-categories/README.md

 Welcome to what will hopefully become the standard Category Theory library for Agda.

+The current library release, v0.1.2, works with Agda-2.6.1 and stdlib-1.3.
+The master branch should also work with same, but may contain various incompatibilities.

+Note that this should be considered pre-beta software, and that backwards compability is not assured (although we don't intend to break things whimsically).

 ## Origins

 This library is a rewrite of [copumpin's version](https://github.com/copumpkin/categories)